rubytogether/rubytogether.org/app/views/news/2018-05-07-april-2018-monthly-update.html.md

 ---
-summary: In April, we paid for 97 hours of developer work, held a board meeting, and created a new feedback forum for Ruby Together.
+summary: In April, we paid for 133.5 hours of developer work, held a board meeting, and created a new feedback forum for Ruby Together.
 ---

 Hello!
 Welcome to the monthly update.
-During April, our work was supported by [Stripe](https://stripe.com), [Coinbase](https://coinbase.com), [reinteractive](https://reinteractive.com/), [Airbnb](http://airbnb.com), and many others.
+During April, we paid for 133.5 hours of developer work, supported by [Stripe](https://stripe.com), [Coinbase](https://coinbase.com), [reinteractive](https://reinteractive.com/), [Airbnb](http://airbnb.com), and many others.

 ## ruby together news